jackli921/jackli921/README.md

 It's my way of making a statement against my own beliefs about what I can or can't do.
 I hope to be inspired by great ideas, friends, and mentors, whichever intersection we may meet.

-My best work so far is the curated profiles of these Tindog profiles, (Tindog - Tinder for dogs)[https://tiny-mochi-3e1c9c.netlify.app/]

 ---

 - 🌱 I’m currently learning **React**